microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 You may already have an MSA (@outlook.com or @hotmail.com email, or could be associated with any other email address).
 If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as part of the instructions below.

-Steps to redeem $100 credit for UT Austin students:
- - Open up [aka.ms/azure4students](https://aka.ms/azure4students) in an in private browser window
- - Log in with your MSA email or create a new MSA (**NOT** your @utexas email)
- - Choose to verify with your @utexas email address.
-This will send an email to your utexas email inbox.
- - Click the link from that email to verify your student status and redeem your free Azure credits.
- - Remember to always sign in to [portal.azure.com](portal.azure.com) with your MSA

 ## Azure hackathon prize
 Use any Azure service (like, any of them...) and enter our Azure prize (Azure Champ Challenge).
 Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).